epfl-ada/ada-2022-project-radadouille/README.md

 For each regressor, the independent variables are year (2019 or 2020), period (before or after mobility changepoint), language, and device (laptop or phone).

-In R notation, the regressor of each equation: y ∼ year ∗ period ∗ language ∗ device
+In R notation, the regressor of each equation: y ∼ year x period x language x device

-In our case, for each language and each device, inside the equation of this regressors we are interested in the coefficient of interaction between year and period (Beta3*year*period) in the aim to quantify the change of consultations habits (that are represented by subgroups 1 and 2) before and after mobility restriction changepoint by getting rid of seasonality and trends impact.
+In our case, for each language and each device, inside the equation of this regressors we are interested in the coefficient of interaction between year and period (Beta3 x year x period) in the aim to quantify the change of consultations habits (that are represented by subgroups 1 and 2) before and after mobility restriction changepoint by getting rid of seasonality and trends impact.

 ## Proposed timeline

-December 3rd - December 9th: Answer to RQ1
+- December 3rd - December 9th: Answer to RQ1
-December 10th - December 16th: Answer to RQ2, begin the website creation
+- December 10th - December 16th: Answer to RQ2, begin the website creation
-December 17th - December 23rd: Draw general conclusions and compare for different countries, improve the website
+- December 17th - December 23rd: Draw general conclusions and compare for different countries, improve the website

 ## Organization within the team:

-T-test: Strengthen them and find ways to extrapolate on the patterns from the results (Estelle, Martim) Attention vectors: work on algorithm to find the relevant groupings (Amélie) Attention vectors: work on similarity matrix (Alex, Estelle) Diff-in-diff (Alex, Amélie, Martim)
+- T-test: Strengthen them and find ways to extrapolate on the patterns from the results (Estelle, Martim)
+- Attention vectors: work on algorithm to find the relevant groupings (Amélie)
+- Attention vectors: work on similarity matrix (Alex, Estelle)
+- Diff-in-diff (Alex, Amélie, Martim)
-Draw conclusions (Amélie, Alex, Martim, Estelle) Create the website (storytelling & visualisation) (Amélie, Alex, Martim, Estelle)
+- Draw conclusions (Amélie, Alex, Martim, Estelle)
+- Create the website (storytelling & visualisation) (Amélie, Alex, Martim, Estelle)